Cwantic/Documentation/Design/Modification.md

 The **Shift** option offsets all following elements.

 {: .warning }
 >ATTENTION, sometime this modification can create unwanted results, essentially due to bend definition no more compatible.
 You have to remove elements and rebuild the connection.
+See §7 that show an example of how to rebuild a bend.

 You can **Undo** this command.